chunlaw/wing-font-generator/README.md

 Input fonts aren't tracked in this repo — [`python/init_fonts.py`](python/init_fonts.py) fetches them from the [wing-font-hub](https://github.com/chunlaw/wing-font-hub) CDN.
 See [`python/README.md`](python/README.md) for the full CLI reference and pipeline walkthrough.

+> **Pairing tall annotations** (Urdu Nastaliq, Thai with vowel + tone, Hangul jamo) with a low-ascent base font (e.g. Xiaolai at 880u): pass `--out-ascent` so apps that strictly clip at `winAscent` (Word, Pages, Keynote, Canva) don't truncate the top of the tallest glyphs.
+Suggested values: `1200` for Thai / Katakana / Korean on Xiaolai, `1300` for Urdu.
+The same lever is exposed in the in-browser pipeline at `/generate` → Step 3 → Advanced → "Output ascent" — handy for visually dialling in a value before committing to a CLI invocation.

 ### Web dev

 ```sh